 What ID is needed?
-If the relative you’re getting POA for already banks with Sainsbury’s bank, you don’t need any ID for them.
+If the relative you’re getting power of attorney for already banks with Sainsbury’s bank, you don’t need any ID for them.
 If not, you’d need to provide two forms of ID for them.
-To manage an account on someone else’s behalf, you need to apply for Power of Attorney authorisation.
+To manage an existing account on someone else’s behalf, you need to apply for Power of Attorney authorisation.

 Which accounts are open to someone with power of attorney?
-New customers can open an Instant Savings Account.
 Customers who have a current account or savings account can change the account name to show that they have responsibility to operate it e.g. ‘Mr Smith (appointed receiver / deputy) Receiver for Mrs Jones (protected person).
-If a customer has a current account and needs a savings account then an instant savings account could be opened.

 SAVVY TIP: If you have a power of attorney but don’t have a stamp of the Office of Public Guardian or the Court of Protection, you’d need to produce ID documents for the person you have POA for.
 New and existing customers have to provide the same ID.

 What ID is needed?
 RBS/NatWest say they follow the British Bankers’ Association guidelines.
 So you’ll need proof of the name and address of the account holder (if they’re not already a customer) and proof of the name and address of the person who’s acting under the POA.

 SAVVY TIP: Documents to prove identity include a passport or driving licence for someone’s name and utility bills for their address.
 Otherwise, an entitlement letter from the DWP confirming that you’re in receipt of a pension, or a letter from an appropriate person (for example, the senior nurse of a care home) are OK.